Haraj-backend/hex-monscape/README.md

     <img width=512 src="./docs/reference/assets/memes/code-maintainability-this-is-fine.jpg" alt="Code Maintainability?
 This is fine.">
 </p>

-This is why code maintainability grows into such a big issue in Haraj and the solution to prevent more of this is to set up common standards on how to write code in Haraj.
+This is why code maintainability grows into such a big issue in Haraj and the solution to prevent more of this is to set up common standards on how to write code in Haraj projects.
 This is where [Hexagonal Architecture](./docs/reference/hex-architecture.md) comes into play.

 ## Game Design